culturedigitalskills/2024-digitisation-photogrammetry/episodes/photogrammetry-software.Rmd

 In the *"Photos selection page"* there is an option to import the mask, if selected a new option will be presented and a new tool called **Masquerade** will be available before importing the images.
 Within this tool (which is also available from the main interface), it will be possible to generate a Mask to apply to all the images.
-The tools is quite simple to use so that if you want to try to apply a mask you can use a sample image provided in the sets of the downloaded dataset as a first file.
+The tools are quite simple to use so that if you want to try to apply a mask you can use a sample image provided in the sets of the downloaded dataset as a first file.

 ![*Original photo of the mask*](https://data.d4science.org/shub/E_RFF0RkVickVCSmJCSHFtZm10MEYwNXFCN2xtY2JSVmY5MmxHVlo4a01WRUppcW9GK1Z0UzlXeHJXK1hJR3pwQQ==)